-- We report R estimates and forecasts of new cases for the nations of the UK and regions of England. - The R number is below 1 in all regions and nations (Figure 1). - New Covid-19 cases are forecast to decrease in all nations of the UK (Figure 2) and all English regions (Figure 3). - All age brackets, other than those aged 0-19 are forecast to fall (Figure 4).
+- The R number remains below 1 in all English regions and UK nations (Figure 1).
+However, it has increased relative to our forecasts made four weeks ago. - New Covid-19 cases are forecast to decrease in all nations of the UK apart from Scotland where they remain constant (Figure 2) as well as all English regions (Figure 3). - New cases for all age brackets are forecast to fall (Figure 4).
+This includes those aged 0-19 for whom they were previously forecast to increase. - Hospital admissions are forecast to decrease (Figure 5).